Judge Sullivan's lawyers hint at 'reason to question' DOJ's motives in new Michael Flynn case filing

 Ryan Fayhee, an attorney at Hughes Hubbard & Reed who previously served as a top prosecutor and national security official at the DOJ, told Fox News the appellate court might find a reason to dismiss the relevance of the "Fokker" case.
 "Fokker" concerned a deferred prosecution agreement, and "not a knowing and voluntary guilty plea," Fayhee said.
 "In that case the judge’s role was ministerial and limited to whether the Speedy Trial Act could be extended in the interest of justice; it did not consider whether the Justice Department may dismiss a case post-plea (an unprecedented and novel issue); nor whether a district court judge may initiate a contempt proceeding as is being considered here."

-The DOJ has reversed course and pushed for dismissal in the Flynn case ever since explosive, newly unsealed evidence documented the FBI's efforts to target Flynn -- including a top official's handwritten memo debating whether the FBI's "goal" was "to get him to lie, so we can prosecute him or get him fired."
+The DOJ has reversed course and pushed for dismissal in the Flynn case ever since explosive, newly unsealed evidence emerged in April documenting the FBI's efforts to target Flynn -- including ex-FBI counterintelligence head Bill Priestap's handwritten memo debating whether the FBI's "goal" was "to get him to lie, so we can prosecute him or get him fired."

-The documents also indicated that anti-Trump ex-FBI agent Peter Strzok pushed to keep the Flynn case alive, even though career bureau officials wanted the matter closed.
+The documents also indicated that anti-Trump ex-FBI agent Peter Strzok pushed to keep the Flynn case alive in early January 2017, even though career bureau officials wanted the matter closed.

 Days later, on Jan.
 24, 2017, Strzok and mysterious, little-known FBI agent Joe Pientka interviewed Flynn in the White House and questioned him about his calls with Russia's then-Ambassador Sergey Kislyak.
-Because those calls were already recorded and in the FBI's possession, and because the FBI had already cleared Flynn of any wrongdoing in the calls, the DOJ has acknowledged that any misstatements Flynn uttered about the calls were immaterial and could not reasonably give rise to a criminal prosecution.
+Because those calls were already recorded and in the FBI's possession, and because the FBI had already cleared Flynn of any wrongdoing in the calls, the DOJ has told Sullivan that any misstatements Flynn uttered about the calls were immaterial and could not reasonably give rise to a criminal prosecution.

+"Was [Sullivan] required to grant the government's post-plea motion to dismiss, and reverse his findings that Mr. Flynn's false statements to the FBI about his contacts with Russia were material, without any inquiry into the facts set forth in, and surrounding, the government's filing?"
+Wikinson asked the appellate court in Monday's filing.

 During the White House interview, Flynn told the agents "not really" when asked if he had sought to convince Kislyak not to escalate a brewing fight with the U.S. over sanctions imposed by the Obama administration, according to a later, contested FD-302 witness report prepared by the FBI weeks after the interview.
 Flynn also reportedly demurred when asked if he had asked Russia to veto a U.N.
 Security Council resolution that condemned Israel’s settlements in the West Bank.